drmaize/compvision/README-make.md

 in the environment so that the build system knows where the programs are destined to be installed.

-The R2018b MCR and Singularity software must be available in the environment.
+As a base requirement the R2018b MCR software must be available in the environment.
 On our HPC clusters, this is accomplished using VALET:

 ```
-$ vpkg_require singularity/default mcr/r2018b
+$ vpkg_require mcr/r2018b
 ```

+Depending which build variants you choose for the **Segmentation** and **ThresholdAndSkeletonize** subprojects, additional software may be needed in the runtime environment:

+- For Python virtualenv usage in either, add either an Anaconda or Intel Python packge to the environment:
+    - `vpkg_require anaconda/2022.05`  or  `vpkg_require intel-oneapi/2022`
+- For Singularity container usage, add
+    - `vpkg_require singularity/default`

 ## Prepare the Makefile.inc